-We concentrate on integrating circular economy principles into our strategy, in order to preserve natural resources and minimize the waste produced during our operation.
+We concentrate on integrating circular economy principles into our strategy, during our operation.

 Circular economy is also well integrated into the Group's strategy.
 As a result, MOTOR OIL Group uses sustainably available resources and raw materials, in order to minimize waste, pollution and carbon emissions.
 On that note, although the main product traded by the Group companies is fuel destined to be burned in various types of combustion engines in the plants or by the final users, the companies strive to recover whatever feasible at the various stages of the activity.
 Therefore, since refining stages create by-products with specifications that deviate from the desirable ones, reprocessing is deemed necessary.
 The Group has also communicated a clear vision of sustainable management of municipal and third-party waste.